roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 This post illustrates some recent findings in Xenoblade 3 datamining.

-Values are mostly taken from the newly researched "devxml" files.
+Values are mostly taken from the newly researched *devxml* files.
 Information about those values is being collected over at this [spreadsheet](https://docs.google.com/spreadsheets/u/1/d/1_prmO3-6ra4kaCy07Kd2E7Lbcyf1X052Is7MmfREkYk/htmlview).

 This coverage will be split in three parts: this post covers base game mechanics and unused content.
-I'll go over challenge battle and Future Redeemed content in later posts.
+I'll go over challenge battle and Future Redeemed content in future posts.

 Huge thanks to Lexicon (lexicon1) and Hamidu for helping with research.